 “Mixed Signals: Emerging Democracies, Election Monitors, and Sovereign Creditworthiness,” with Julia Gray.

-“Competing Verdicts: Multiple Election Monitors and Post-Election Violence,” with Kelly Morrison and Burcu Savun.
+“Competing Verdicts: Multiple Election Monitors and Post-Election Contention,” with Kelly Morrison and Burcu Savun.

 “Election Monitoring Under Pressure: The Organization for Security and Cooperation in Europe and the ‘New Cold War’. “